 Of course, all of these symptoms are also signs of menstruation for some people, so it can be hard to pinpoint exactly what is happening with your body.
 Some women may be able to notice some less common signs, such as darkened nipples, a metallic taste in their mouth, or a sensitivity to smells.
 Pay attention to any and all changes you see in your body, your mood, and your overall well-being.

 How to Choose a Pregnancy Test

 So, When to Take a Pregnancy Test?

-At the end of the day, when to take a pregnancy test at home is really up to you (and your patience!).
-When I found out I was pregnant, I had promised my husband I wouldn’t take a test until after I missed my period, but of course, my nerves got the best of me and I ended up taking it two days early.
-Luckily, I was already far enough along to have a strong positive on the test, but had I succumbed to peeing on the stick any earlier, I would have been met with a disappointing false positive.
+At the end of the day, timing the test is really up to you (and your patience!).
+When I found out I was pregnant, I had promised my husband I wouldn’t take a test until after I missed my period.
+Of course, my nerves got the best of me and I ended up taking it two days early.
+Luckily, I was already far enough along to have a strong positive on the test.
+But if I had I succumbed to peeing on the stick any earlier, I would have been met with a disappointing false positive.
 Listen to your body: if you aren’t feeling any symptoms, try to wait it out.
 If you are sure you are pregnant and waiting one more day may drive you insane, take the test!
 Just be prepared for any results you may get.